yaxu/soundchoreographer/README.md

 (c) Kate Sicchio and Alex McLean, 2013

-Sound choreographer component of body <> code by Sicchio and McLean.
+Sound choreographer component of sound choreography <> body code by Sicchio and McLean.

 Written in Processing, requires minim library.